 Body comparison: Canon 1200D vs Nikon D40X

 An illustration of the physical size and weight of the Canon 1200D and the Nikon D40X is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D40X is notably smaller (10 percent) than the Canon 1200D.
 However, the D40X is markedly heavier (9 percent) than the 1200D.
 In this context, it is worth noting that neither the 1200D nor the D40X are weather-sealed.